Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Linear line congruences and hydrodynamic type systems

 This is

 or equivalently,

 This is the $N+2$-st equation.
 Note that by construction the coefficients are totally skew-symmetric and the theorem is proved. \end{proof}

+{ \begin{remark} One can observe that if $\tilde{T}$ is non-degenerate (i.e., it defines a non-degenerate second-order Hamiltonian operator as in \cite{VerVit2}), then the converse of this statement is also true.
+Indeed, if and $\tilde{T}$ is non-degenerate, then we define $g_{ij}$ as in \cite{VerVit2}.
+We invert it and find the following lines: These lines uniquely define the annihilation set of $\omega$ (and the associated system). \end{remark}}

-Summarising, the meaning of Theorems~\ref{thm11} and~\ref{thm:cong} is that the natural geometric structures of hydrodynamic-type systems admitting Hamiltonian formalism with a second-order homogeneous operators are alternating three-forms in the projective space $\mathbb{P}^{N+1}$ together with their annihilation sets of lines.
+{In summary, Theorems \ref{thm11} and \ref{thm:cong} state that the natural geometric structures of hydrodynamic-type systems admitting Hamiltonian formalism with second-order homogeneous operators are alternating three-forms in the projective space $\mathbb{P}^{N+1}$ along with their annihilation sets of lines.}